Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Content may be padded (indicated in green) to equalize track lengths.</figcaption>
 </figure>

-If you wish to preserve data, the most compatible option is to add padding samples (e.g. silence or black frames) to all tracks to ensure that all [=representations=] have enough data to cover the entire [=period=] with samples.
-This may require customization of the encoding process, as the padding much match the codec configuration of the real content and might be impractical to add after the fact.
+If you wish to preserve track contents in their entirety, the most interoperable option is to add padding samples (e.g. silence or black frames) to all tracks to ensure that all [=representations=] have enough data to cover the entire [=period=] with samples.
+This may require customization of the encoding process, as the padding must match the codec configuration of the real content and might be impractical to add after the real content has already been encoded.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - MakePeriods.png" />
 	<figcaption>New periods may be started at any change in the set of available tracks.</figcaption>
 </figure>

-Another option that preserves data is to split the content into multiple [=periods=] that each contain a different set of [=representations=], starting a new [=period=] whenever a track starts or ends.
-This enables you to ensure that the time span of the representations matches the time span of the period.
-The downside of this approach is that some clients may be unable to seamlessly play across every period transition.
+Another option that preserves track contents is to [[#timing-examples-splitperiod|split the content]] into multiple [=periods=] that each contain a different set of [=representations=], starting a new [=period=] whenever a track starts or ends.
+This enables you to ensure every [=representations=] covers its [=period=] with samples.
+The upside of this approach is that it can be done easily, requiring only manipulation of the [=MPD=].
+The downside is that some clients may be unable to seamlessly play across every [=period=] transition.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - Mix.png" />